KumarNavish/Twitter-Hate-and-counter-speakers/README.md

-# Analyzing the hate and counter speech accounts on Twitter
+# Interaction dynamics between hate and counter users on Twitter

-In this [Paper](https://arxiv.org/pdf/1812.02712.pdf) we perform  several __lexical, linguistic and psycholinguistic__ analysis on various characteristics of users involved in a tweet-reply conversation in order to study the involved behavioral complexities.
+In this [Paper](https://dl.acm.org/doi/abs/10.1145/3371158.3371172) we perform  several __lexical, linguistic and psycholinguistic__ analysis on various characteristics of users involved in a tweet-reply conversation in order to study the involved behavioral complexities.

 * We are planning to public the dataset once our paper is __selected__.